yoanndw/ArdaansASM/Doc.md

 | `jsm #$05`   |   `16 05`   |  Jumps to offset `$05` of the Program Memory if the flag `Sm` is set to *True*.
 See [Flags](#flags) and [Jump](#jumping) |
 | `jns #$05`   |   `17 05`   | Jumps to offset `$05` of the Program Memory if the flag `Sm` is set to *False*.
 See [Flags](#flags) and [Jump](#jumping) |

-*Other instructions coming soon* <!-- TODO after implementing other instructions -->

 # Assembly Language Syntax

 ## General